 Creating Student Peer Review Assignments

-By Lauren Rinke, Director of The Writing Center at the University of Detroit MercyThis article will illustrate how peer review will benefit your students both as writers and as learners.
-Collaborative editing will lead students to recognize their strengths and weaknesses as writers, enhance their critical reading skills, and create a sense of comfort and […]
+By Lauren RinkeThis article will illustrate how peer review will benefit your students both as writers and as learners.
+Collaborative editing will lead students to recognize their strengths and weaknesses as writers, enhance their critical reading skills, and create a sense of comfort and community within your classes.
+Peer review will also assist students in […]

 Read More… from Creating Student Peer Review Assignments